Hofls/devops/remote-access/port-forwarding/port-forwarding.md

 * Essence: all packets coming to your server (84.212.150.105:80), should be sent to http://example.com (93.184.216.34:80)
 * Use case:
     * Your server has installed VPN, some web sites only available through it
-    * Edit hosts on client, send traffic through this server
+    * Edit hosts on client, to send traffic through this server
     * It's an alternative to proxy and ip routes
 * On server 84.212.150.105:
     * Firewall should be disabled - `systemctl status firewalld`